 I first started contributing to SwimSwam Magazine–a publication about all things swimming- in December 2017.
-My first article explains how swimming helps with anxiety management, the second describes how I changed my training routine, and the third shares how I succeed as a lifeguard with an anxiety disorder.
+My first article explains how swimming helps with anxiety management, the second describes how I changed my training routine, and the third shares how I succeeded as a lifeguard with a previous anxiety disorder.

 How Swimming Helps with Anxiety Management

 10 words from a doctor completely suffocated me in the deep end: I want you to give up swimming for a while.
 No, I said.
 What do you mean, give up swimming?
 I thought I would become insane.
 I weighed only 94 pounds at this time, so even though I went to the pool almost every day, my doctor made me prioritize health over joy.

 Sacrificing swimming improved my physical condition at the time, but it also wreaked havoc on my emotional well-being because I lost my primary source of stress-relief.
 As a result, my anxiety skyrocketed and I suffered from panic attacks every other day for a couple months.

 Albeit I’ve never swam competitively, swimming became a huge part of my life as a high school freshman when my family moved to a house with a 15-yard lap pool.
 I knew I wanted to eventually become a lifeguard, so I trained hard each day.
 By 2:30 p.m. after school, I sported an ultramarine and cobalt-striped silicone TYR swimming cap, charcoal mirrored Speedo goggles, and a navy blue Dolfin swimsuit.
 My parents would disagree, but swimming came before chores in my mind.
 Swimming eventually became another world and an escape from horrible things that happened each day.